 (This article originally appeared in the December 2016 edition of the Baptist Courier.)

-On Christmas Eve in 1914, Scottish soldiers witnessed strange lights in the German trenches across from them.
+Peace on Earth, it seems like such an elusive concept.
+This was especially true during WWI; however, on Christmas Eve in 1914, Scottish soldiers witnessed strange lights in the German trenches across from them.
 They then began to hear what sounded like singing.
 As the singing grew louder, the soldiers discerned that the Germans were singing the Christmas carol “Silent Night.”
 The Scots’ voices rose to join the Germans in their caroling.

 The next day, the soldiers from both sides began to stand in their trenches, waving their arms in the air in a sign for the other side not to shoot.
 They met each other in no man’s land, exchanging rations and gifts.
 They played a soccer game that Christmas Day.
 They talked to each other about their backgrounds and families.
 Soldiers from both sides relished the peace they experienced that Christmas Day, but it was a short-lived peace.
 Within hours, the war resumed, and they became enemies once again.

 Every time I remember their story, I want to give it a different ending.
 I want the war to end and for soldiers from both sides to go back to their families and live peaceful lives.
 I want it to be the “War to End All Wars.”

 Why is this Christmas story so powerful?
 It speaks to a need that all human beings have: peace.
 We all need peace with God and peace with our fellow men and women.
 Jesus was born in a manger that led to a cross, to bring us such peace.